alirezasamea/data-analytics-portfolio/PowerBI/Customer-Churn-Revenue-Risk/README.md

 ## About This Project

-This Power BI project analyzes customer churn behavior for a telecommunications company and translates the findings into actionable business insights.

-The central business question is: **What drives customer churn, and how can we reduce its impact?**
+This is a Power BI project I built to analyze customer churn for a telecommunications company — starting from a raw flat file and ending with a three-page interactive dashboard that answers a real business question: **What drives customer churn, and how can we reduce its impact?**

-Unlike a basic churn dashboard, this project goes further by implementing a star schema data model, rule-based customer segmentation, and an interactive churn reduction simulator — techniques that reflect how BI is actually done in practice.
+I designed it so students can follow along from scratch and end up with something portfolio-worthy.
+The project goes beyond basic charting by implementing a star schema data model, rule-based customer segmentation, and an interactive churn reduction simulator — all techniques you would encounter in an actual BI role.

 **Dataset:** [Telco Customer Churn Dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn), publicly available on Kaggle, 7,043 customer records, 21 columns.